 The effects of uniform straining and shearing on the stability of a surface quasigeostrophic temperature filament are investigated.
-Straining is shown to stabilise perturbations on wide filaments but only for the finite time until the filament thins to a critical width, after which some perturbations can grow.
-No filament can be stabilised in practice since there are perturbations which can grow large for any strain rate.
-The optimally growing perturbations, defined as solutions which reach a certain threshold amplitude first, are found numerically for a wide range of parameter values.
-The radii of the vortices formed through non-linear roll-up are found to be proportional to θ/s , where θ is the temperature anomaly of the filament and s the strain rate, and not dependent on the initial size of the filament.
+Straining is shown to stabilize perturbations for wide filaments but only for a finite time until the filament thins to a critical width, after which some perturbations can grow.
+No filament can be stabilized in practice, since there are perturbations that can grow large for any strain rate.
+The optimally growing perturbations, defined as solutions that reach a certain threshold amplitude first, are found numerically for a wide range of parameter values.
+The radii of the vortices formed through nonlinear roll-up are found to be proportional to θ/s , where θ is the temperature anomaly of the filament and s the strain rate, and are not dependent on the initial size of the filament.

-Shearing is shown to reduce the normal mode growth rates but cannot stabilise them completely when there are temperature discontinuities in the basic state; smooth filaments can be stabilised completely by shearing and a simple scaling argument provides the shear rate required.
+Shearing is shown to reduce the normal-mode growth rates, but it cannot stabilize them completely when there are temperature discontinuities in the basic state; smooth filaments can be stabilized completely by shearing and a simple scaling argument provides the shear rate required.
+Copyright © 2010 Royal Meteorological Society